harjit-S/Sync-Nexus/README.md

  - Delete- Delete selected task based on the selected ID of task.
  - Rules- Add exception rules directories in the rule list.
  - Auto Start- If checked, the application will be run on software start in the system tray.
+ - Export Logs- Export logs available in the grid.
  - Clear Logs- Right click on the logs to clear.

 Parameters: